mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### resourcePath

-Controls the path where resources are actually output.
-By default, it is calculated based on `rootResourcePath` and the resource's own `name`.
+Controls the actual output path of the resource, which is calculated based on the `path` and the resource's `name` by default.

-For example, if `rootResourcePath` is _\~/code/blog/resources/_ and a resource data is as follows
+For example, if the `path` is _\~/code/blog/_ and a resource data is as follows:

 ```json
 {